-Class Declaration
+4.1 Class Declaration

-'''

-import CITS2200.;

-/

 Block representation of a queue.

-The queue is bounded.

-/

-public class QueueBlock implements Queue {
+The queue is bounded. / public class QueueBlock implements Queue { private Object[] items;

-'''

 Notice implementing interface - class will only compile without error if it provides all methods specified in the interface.
 (Otherwise you can declare the class as abstract).